Jagersfontein, Free State

 Jagersfontein in the southern Free State is a village with a colourful past and a creative present.

 The first air fatality in Africa occurred here, as did South Africa’s most prestigious Victorian-era horse-race meet.
-King Edward VIII, then the Prince of Wales, spent 3 days in 'Jagers' (as it’s affectionately known) during a 1925 royal visit.
+King Edward VIII, then the Prince of Wales, spent three days in 'Jagers' (as it’s affectionately known) during a 1925 royal visit.

 An hour’s drive south of the provincial capital, Bloemfontein, the dusty streets of Jagersfontein belie the fact that it once held world's attention as a rich diamond mine.